drkvogel/retrasst/notes/retrasst/current-issues.md

 ### 1. chunk finished

 The user got to the end of a chunk - it may not be complete because this includes ignored vials.
+But current state should be signed off.

     save progress
     if job complete # all vials processed, not ignored